mikamautnerrohde/researchproject/rp-project-manual.md

 * For external projects, the examiner is assumed to work outside of the hosting lab.
 In this case, the examiner will only grade the final report.
 * The assessor of the project who is not labeled as the examiner should be submitted as 'assessor' on the Datanose form.

 2. The student then reads relevant literature and formulates research questions, hypotheses and an appropriate design in collaboration with the supervisor.
-This results in a Research Proposal, which the student submits again via Datanose, within one month of the starting date that was entered when registering the project.
+This results in a Research Proposal, which the student submits again via Datanose, within one month after the starting date that was entered when registering the project.
 This proposal is reviewed by both the MBCS programme coordinator and the examiner of the project.
 2. In the subsequent months, the student will acquire and/or analyze the data relevant to the Research Project.
 At some convenient time within this phase, the student will schedule a Midterm Evaluation to discuss how the project is going with the supervisor and the examiner of the project.
 3. In the final month of the project (or earlier if the supervisor deems this appropriate), the student will draft a report on the conducted research, on which the supervisor provides feedback.
 This draft should be as definitive as possible, so that meaningful feedback can be given.
 The student may not submit multiple drafts.
 4. Based on the feedback on this draft, the student will submit a final version to Datanose, which will be graded by both assessors.
 The student will also give an oral presentation (usually 20 to 30 minutes, plus 10 minutes Q&A, but this can be adapted to be in line with the mores of the hosting institute) about their Research Project, during a meeting at which at least the internal assessor is present, but preferably in front of the research group.
-See [here](#grading) for more information on grading.
+We recommend giving the presentation in the phase between draft report and final report.
 5. To close off the project, student, internal assessor and external assessor (and optionally, the supervisor) meet for a final feedback meeting to discuss assessment.

 ## Detailed tasks per role